Ishwarya-26/C2C-Ecommerce-Store-Analysis/README.md

 This project focuses on analyzing data from a successful online C2C (consumer-to-consumer) fashion store.
 The store was first launched in Europe around 2009 and later expanded worldwide.
 C2C,a store, where users act as both suppliers (by uploading their products) and customers (by purchasing other users selling products).

 ## Dataset Overview
-The dataset, downloaded from Kaggle, contains  sales, product listings, transactions, and engagement metrics within the e-commerce fashion store.
+The dataset contains sales, product listings, transactions, and engagement metrics within the e-commerce fashion store.

 ## Project Objectives
 1. What are the top 10 countries with the highest number of buyers and sellers combined on the ecommerce platform?